 NTAA is currently monitoring and working on important Tribal air quality issues including:

-- The VW Settlement regarding violations of the Clean Air Act.
-For background on this $50 million settlement for Tribes, check out: NTAA’s VW Settlement Work Group page here.
+- The VW Settlement regarding violations of the Clean Air Act will be an important source of funding for Tribal air programs in the coming years.
+For the latest updates and background on this $55 million settlement for Tribes, check out: NTAA’s VW Settlement Work Group page here.

 - Indoor Air Quality

 NTAA recently closed the Indoor Air Quality (IAQ) Needs Assessment for Indian Country.
 More information will be available soon!

 NTAA has signed onto the National Radon Action Plan to assist in the effort in reducing radon risk in 5 million homes and saving 3,200 lives annually by 2020.
 To learn more, click here.